mcginleyireland/irishbaking.github.io/_posts/2021-10-30-traditional-irish-barmbrack-tea-version.md

 ![Cake](https://irishbaking.ie/images/Cakes/Traditional_Irish_Barmbrack_Tea_Version/Image_9.jpg)

-After 60 minuets you can leabe it in the tin for 15 minutes.
-Leave it on a wire rack after that.
+After 60 minuets you can leave it in the tin for about 15 minutes and then leave it on a wire rack after that.

 ![Cake](https://irishbaking.ie/images/Cakes/Traditional_Irish_Barmbrack_Tea_Version/Image_10.jpg)

-There's a really great color off the tea version of Barmbrack.
+There's a really great color from the tea version of Barmbrack.

 ![Cake](https://irishbaking.ie/images/Cakes/Traditional_Irish_Barmbrack_Tea_Version/Image_11.jpg)